17th Ohio Infantry Regiment: Three-months regiment

-The 17th Ohio Infantry Regiment organized at Lancaster, Ohio, and mustered in August 30, 1861, under Colonel John M. Connell in response to President Lincoln's call for 75,000 volunteers.
-The regiment moved to Benwood, Virginia, then to Parkersburg, Virginia, April 20–23.
-The regiment was attached to Rosecrans' Brigade, Western Virginia, to July 1861.
-2nd Brigade, Army of Occupation, Western Virginia, to August 1861.
+In response to U.S. President Abraham Lincoln's call on April 15, 1861, for 75,000 volunteers, ten companies composing the 17th Ohio Volunteer Infantry Regiment were enrolled in late April 1861.
+On June 5, 1861, at Camp Anderson, Lancaster, Ohio, under the command of Colonel John M. Connell, the 17th Ohio's companies were mustered into service for 3 months, to date from April 27, 1861.
+The regiment moved to Benwood, Virginia, then to Parkersburg, Virginia.
+The regiment was attached to Rosecrans' Brigade, Western Virginia, to July 1861; 2nd Brigade, Army of Occupation, Western Virginia, to August 1861.

-The regiment performed railroad guard duty and operated against guerrillas in Jackson County, Virginia, until July.
-(2 companies were assigned garrison duty in Ravenswood, Virginia, until July 10.)
-The 17th Ohio Infantry skirmished with rebels at Glenville July 7 and participated in the Western Virginia Campaign July 7–17.
-The regiment subsequently concentrated at Buckhannon and then participated in the expedition to Button July 15–20.
-The remainder of its duty was at Button until August 3, then left Virginia for Zanesville, Ohio, August 3.
+The 17th Ohio Infantry Regiment performed railroad guard duty and operated against guerrillas in Jackson County, Virginia, until July.
+(Two companies were assigned garrison duty in Ravenswood, Virginia, until July 10.)
+The 17th Ohio skirmished with rebels at Glenville, Virginia July 7, and participated in the Western Virginia Campaign July 7–17.
+The regiment subsequently concentrated at Buckhannon, Virginia, and then participated in the expedition to Sutton, Virginia, July 15–20.
+The remainder of its duty was at Sutton until August 3, when it left Virginia for Zanesville, Ohio.
+The 17th Ohio mustered out of service on August 15, 1861, at Camp Goddard, Zanesville.
+During its service, the regiment lost three men: one to drowning; two to disease.

 Three-years regiment

-The 17th Ohio Infantry was reorganized at Camp Dennison near Cincinnati, Ohio, and mustered in for three years service on August 30, 1861, under the command of Colonel John M. Connell.
+The 17th Ohio Infantry was reorganized at Camp Dennison near Cincinnati, Ohio, and mustered in for 3 years' service on August 30, 1861, under the command of Colonel John M. Connell.

 The regiment was attached to 1st Brigade, Army of the Ohio, November to December 1861.
 1st Brigade, 1st Division, Army of the Ohio, to September 1862.
 1st Brigade, 1st Division, III Corps, Army of the Ohio, to November 1862.
 1st Brigade, 3rd Division, Center, XIV Corps, Army of the Cumberland, to January 1863.
 1st Brigade, 3rd Division, XIV Corps, Army of the Cumberland and Army of Georgia, to July 1865.

 The 13th Ohio Infantry mustered out of service at Louisville, Kentucky, on July 16, 1865.